ibm-cloud-docs/vpc/load-balancers.md

 An NLB is configured in active-standby mode.
 A single VIP is registered with DNS, and traffic is forwarded through that compute resource.
 If an active compute resource goes down, the standby takes over and the VIP is transferred to the standby.

-Distributed network load balancers run in an active-active mode.
-There are many DNLB machines in every AZ and failover does not depend on DNS (which makes it quicker).

 ## Multi-zone support
 {: #nlb-mz-support}
 The network load balancer is limited to a single zone.
 All back-end servers must be in the same zone.
 A zone is identified by the subnet that is selected when a load balancer is created.
 Cloud Internet Services (CIS) Global Load Balancer can be used with multiple zonal network load balancers for multi-zone availability.

-The service distributed network load balancer and the application load balancer can be configured to span multiple zones.
+The application load balancer can be configured to span multiple zones.
 The back-end servers can be in any zone within a region.

 ## Integration with private catalogs
 {: #load-balancer-integration-with-private-catalog}